Skip to contents

 lags

-ags numeric vector of positive integers, lags to be used in the equation.
-Generally, a regular sequence of numbers, in the same units as time.
-The use seq to define it is highly recommended.
+numeric vector, lags to be used in the equation, in the same units as time.
+The use of seq to define it is highly recommended.
 If 0 is absent from lags, it is added automatically to allow the consideration of a concurrent effect.
-Lags should take into account the temporal resolution of the data, and be aligned to it.
+Lags should be aligned to the temporal resolution of the data.
 For example, if the interval between consecutive samples is 100 years, lags should be something like 0, 100, 200, 300.
-Lags can also be multiples of the time resolution, such as 0, 200, 400, 600 (in the case time resolution is 100 years).
+Lags can also be multiples of the time resolution, such as 0, 200, 400, 600 (when time resolution is 100 years).
+Default: NULL.

 repetitions